Guillaume-SE/Guillaume-SE/README.md

 # Hi there 👋

-My name is Guillaume from France and I'm a web developer.
+My name is Guillaume from France and I'm a full stack web developer with a preference for the back end.
-I'm a full stack developer with a preference for the back end.
 I love working with JavaScript, which gives me lots of possibilities.
 I enjoy creating simple, intuitive web applications and solving problems!

 ## Top skills